-Bit 5 - USIPF: Stop Condition Flag
+• Bit 5 - USIPF: Stop Condition Flag

-When Two-wire mode is selected, the USIPF Flag is set (one) when a stop condition is detected.
+When two-wire mode is selected, the USIPF Flag is set (one) when a stop condition has been detected.
 The flag is cleared by writing a one to this bit.
-Note that this is not an Interrupt Flag.
-This signal is useful when implementing Two-wire bus master arbitration.
+Note that this is not an interrupt flag.
+This signal is useful when implementing two-wire bus master arbitration.

-Bit 4 - USIDC: Data Output Collision
+• Bit 4 - USIDC: Data Output Collision

-This bit is logical one when bit 7 in the Shift Register differs from the physical pin value.
-The flag is only valid when Two-wire mode is used.
+This bit is logical one when bit 7 in the USI Data Register differs from the physical pin value.
+The flag is only valid when two-wire mode is used.
 This signal is useful when implementing Two-wire bus master arbitration.

-Bits 3..0 - USICNT3..0: Counter Value
+• Bits 3:0 - USICNT3:0: Counter Value